 Perito Moreno in Argentina is one of 48 glaciers fed by the Southern Patagonian Ice Field located in the Andes system and a tourist favorite to visit in South America.
 It is an advancing glacier, where most glaciers are retreating.
 The glacier ruptures every 4 or 5 years and big pieces of ice collapse of the advancing glacier into the water several times a day.
 The glacier is easily accessible with board walks giving you beautiful views of the ice field.
 Driving with a boat close to the glacier or guided hikes on the glacier are possible.
 The national park is a 2 hour drive by bus from El Calafate.
 Doing mini treks on Perito Moreno glacier is a very popular activity when traveling South America.

 5 – Pantanal, Brazil

 If you want to see unique animals on the continent the Pantanal is the best place to visit in South America.
 The Amazon jungle has a huge biodiversity, but is massive and very dense making spotting animals hard.
 In contrast the Pantanal is a wetland system, the open areas make seeing animals easy.
 There are plenty of carbibaras, toucans and caimans, catching piranhas and feeding them to the caimans is common practice for taking photos.
 Here you even have a realistic chance of seeing rare animals like jaguars and anacondas.
-See this guide for traveling Brazil on a budget.
+Want to know where to find which animals in Brazil?

 6- Salar de Uyuni, Bolivia